dchacke/no_limits/README.md

 # NoLimits

-An active record extension.
+An active record extension for active record 3 and 4.
 This gem makes has_many associations with limits and has_one associations prettier.

 ## Installation